GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-agenda.md

         <div class="brown-breakout-header" id="d2bs2b">
           Track B: Create Amazing Content
         </div>
-        <span class="session-type padding-top-1 padding-left-sm padding-right-sm">From 5,000 to 0: prioritizing documents for remediation</span> <span class="session-description padding-top-1 padding-left-sm padding-right-sm">There were over 5,000 documents on the Office of Natural Resources Revenue's (ONRR) primary website, onrr.gov.
+        <span class="session-type padding-top-1 padding-left-sm padding-right-sm">From 5,000 to 0: Prioritizing Documents for Remediation</span> <span class="session-description padding-top-1 padding-left-sm padding-right-sm">There were over 5,000 documents on the Office of Natural Resources Revenue's (ONRR) primary website, onrr.gov.
 Almost none of them were Section 508 compliant for accessibility.
 We'll go over how we broke down the list into manageable chunks and prioritized the list.
-We used this prioritization to create a phased approach that got the most used documents accessible first.</span>
+We used this prioritization to create a phased approach that allowed ONRR to get the most used documents conformant first.</span>
         <div class="speaker-info padding-top-1 padding-left-sm padding-right-sm">
           <span class="session-type text-highlight">Moderator:</span>
           <span class="speaker-name"><b><a href="{{site.baseurl}}/iaaf/biographies-2021#small">Elizabeth Small,</a></b> </span> Office of Natural Resources Revenue (ONRR)